 When it comes to bluegill fishing, summertime is one of the best times to catch these small, panfish.
-However, the window is short, and the fish seem to suddenly appear and disappear.
+However, the window is short, and the fish suddenly appear and disappear.
 Early July, for example, can be empty of bluegills, but late July and August can have them by the hundreds.
 By September, bluegills tend to abruptly exit the shallow-water zones and move on to deeper water.
 While fishing in deeper waters is more effective than fishing in shallow-water bodies, it requires significant time and patience in searching for these fish.
 You’ll need good sonar equipment to help you with this process.

 When water temperatures reach 70 to 75 degrees F, bluegill spawn.
 During this time, males sweep their dish-shaped nests out of the water and become aggressive to protect them from intruders and predators.
 Bluegills will stay in shallow water for up to a month following spawning.